-We ensure that children are taught about safeguarding, including how to keep themselves safe online, through teaching and learning opportunities within our curriculum.
-This is differentiated according to the age and understanding of the pupil cohort.
+- We ensure that children are taught about safeguarding, including how to keep themselves safe online, through teaching and learning opportunities within a broad and balanced curriculum.
+This is differentiated according to the age and understanding of the pupil cohort. - This may include covering relevant issues through assemblies, ICT/computing, relationships education, relationships and sex education (RSE), and personal, social and health education (PSHE).